drunkpotatoes/Pacman/README.md

 Client: DC

-### Client-Server LOOP:
+### GAME LOOP:

 The game loop consists of the server telling the clients eitheir to clear or to put pieces.
 And for the client to ask the server to move pieces.
-If the client move was valid the server will send a confirmation.

 Server: PT PIECE @ Y:X [R,G,B] # USER_ID